-10 Facts About Night of the Living Dead
+10 Facts About George A. Romero's Night of the Living Dead

 Today, Night of the Living Dead is universally regarded as the king of zombie flicks, but it didn’t start out that way.
 What started as a weird idea for a movie about aliens went through rewrites, crucial casting decisions, and a little fire to become the film we know and love today.
-So, to celebrate the granddaddy of the modern zombie story—which is getting a 4K restoration release at New York City's Film Forum this weekend—here are 10 gruesome facts about Night of the Living Dead.
+To celebrate the granddaddy of the modern zombie story's 50th anniversary, here are 10 gruesome facts about Night of the Living Dead.

 1. THE ORIGINAL IDEA WAS AN ALIEN COMEDY.